The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • night and morning pain;

-Diagnosis of causes of headache
+Diagnosis of the causes of headaches

 • laboratory blood and urine tests;

-• x-ray examination - CT ( CT scan), contrast angiography, radiography;
+• X-ray examination - CT ( CT scan), contrast angiography, radiography;

 • MRI (magnetic nuclear tomography);